BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-This function make a process to obteind the inner text of each cell, the number of cells that make a row is obtained dynamically.
+This function make a process to obtain the inner text of each cell, the number of cells that make a row is obtained dynamically.
-So, each row is saved in an array, and that set of arrays is saved in a bidimensional array.
+So, each row is saved in an array, and that set of arrays is saved in a two-dimensional array.

 ** Parameters **